ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.lovelace/README.md

 ### Hide toolbar
 To hide toolbar you can set the checkbox in the ioBroker configuration dialog on the Themes tab.
-To show it, you can disable it in dialog again or just call the URL with `?toolbar=true` parameter.
+To show it, you can disable it in the dialog again or just call the URL with `?toolbar=true` parameter.

 ### Markdown
 You can use bindings in markdown like in [iobroker.vis](https://github.com/ioBroker/ioBroker.vis#bindings-of-objects).